-A native of Cuzco, Alex Alvarez received his undergraduate degree in anthropology from the National University of Cuzco, his master’s in social sciences with a focus in environmental management and development from the Latin American Social Sciences Institute (FLASCO), and his PhD in development studies from the Graduate Institute of International and Development Studies in Geneva, Switzerland.
-During the course of his studies, Alex received doctoral fellowships at the National Centre of Competence in Research North-South in Geneva, Switzerland, and the Russell E. Train Education for Nature program with the World Wildlife Fund.
-He also received the Legs Lelong grant for social anthropology research from the National Center of Scientific Research (CNRS) in France.
+A native of Cuzco, Dr. Alvarez received his undergraduate degree in anthropology from the National University of Cuzco, his master’s in social sciences with a focus in environmental management and development from the Latin American Social Sciences Institute (FLASCO), and his PhD in development studies from the Graduate Institute of International and Development Studies in Geneva, Switzerland.
+During the course of his studies, Alex received doctoral fellowships at the National Centre of Competence in North-South Research in Geneva, Switzerland, and the Russell E. Train Education for Nature program with the World Wildlife Fund.
+He also received the Exchange Legacy Lelong grant for social anthropology research from the National Center of Scientific Research (CNRS) in France.

-Alex became interested at an early age in studying indigenous peoples of the Amazon and the Peruvian Andes, especially the impact of public policy on aspects of indigenous life.
+Alex became interested at an early age in indigenous communities of the Amazon and the Peruvian Andes, especially the impact of public policy on aspects of indigenous life.
 The results of his research have been presented in several scientific papers as well as at conferences in Peru and abroad.
-His latest publication, in policy brief format, explores the relationship of land ownership and the conservation of natural resources in terms of environmental sustainability and social justice in the Peruvian Amazon.
+His latest publication, in the Latin American Journal of Conservation, explores the relationship of land ownership and the conservation of natural resources in terms of environmental sustainability and social justice in the Peruvian Amazon.
 He provides volunteer technical and scientific support to the Indigenous Federation of Madre de Dios (FENAMAD) in southeastern Peru on issues related to environmental governance, property rights, cultural landscapes, natural resource extraction, and conservation of biodiversity in indigenous territories.

 Milagros del Carpio, Program Coordinator

-Milagros del Carpio studied social communication at San Antonio Abad University of Cuzco.
-She has worked for years in the field of alternative cross-cultural education with teenagers, focusing on environmental education.
-She specializes in interpersonal relations training with adults and young leaders, as well as massive social communication campaigns that strive for respectful improvement of certain matters in rural communities.
+Milagros del Carpio studied social communication at San Antonio Abad University in Cuzco.
+She has worked for several years in the fields of alternative cross-cultural education and environmental education.
+She specializes in interpersonal relations training with adults and young leaders, as well as large-scale public service campaigns.
 As a journalist, she worked at the newspaper El Comercio and the magazine Somos in Lima.
-She has also hosted a radio program in Cuzco titled Como en Casa.
-In addition, she has acted in several plays and a TV production, and she had the lead role in two Peruvian films about terrorism and drug trafficking.
+She has also hosted a radio program in Cuzco, Como en casa.
+In addition, she has acted in several plays, a television production, and had the lead role in two Peruvian films about terrorism and drug trafficking.
 In her role as program coordinator, Milagros works with the academic director in developing program activities, helps oversee the program’s structure, and assists students with daily issues and cross-cultural communication.

 Duration: 15 weeks